robotology/iit-ibm/examples/README.md

 <a name='tutorials'></a>
 # Tutorials

 We have prepared a series of tutorials on how to use yarp.js.
-In this section you will find the instruction to write and run a minimalistic node server that uses yarp.js.
-You can then try these applications by following the links below:
+To get things started, in this section you will find the instruction to write and run a minimalistic node server that uses yarp.js.
+A website will be locally served on your network, showcasing the following demo applications:

 * [Speech Recognition and Synthesis](./speech_recognition)
 * [Visualization with WebGL - Point Cloud](./point_cloud)